Updated 20th of March, 2018

 Boku has won the trust of players not only because of the great service and security it offers, but also because it’s regulated by not one, not two, but three major bodies – AIME (the industry specific regulator), Ofcom (UK communications watchdog), and PhonepayPlus (the body which regulates phone pay services) – which ensure it operates completely above board.

-Because of the security measures in place, which mean you receive an SMS to confirm a payment is being made with your number, no one, not even a dodgy casino, can take your money without you knowing about it.
-Of course, someone could steal your phone, but even then I’m sure you’d realise it before the situation would spiral out of control and make you lose thousands of pounds.
+Because of the security measures in place, which mean you receive an SMS to confirm a payment is being made with your number, no one, not even a dodgy casino, can take your money in secret.
+Of course, someone could steal your phone, but even then I’m sure you’d realise it before the situation spiralled out of control and made you lose thousands of pounds.

 Boku, unfortunately, is a one way street.
 Although it comes top of the list for the best depositing methods, you can’t withdraw your winnings using it.
 It’s pretty logical why when you think about how the mechanism works, but it’s frustrating to think that you’re stuck waiting on a cheque or bank transfer, which are well known for being among the slowest withdrawal methods available.
 It's a good thing that casinos with Boku accept other methods too.